 In 2010, Ken was part of the Vocal Apprentice Program with the Astoria Music Festival, performing in scenes from Mozart's "The Magic Flute" and Strauss' "Die Fledermaus".
 In 2011, he won First Prize in the opera category of the Performing Arts Festival Eastside and received the Michael Mitchell Award for Opera.
 He has also performed throughout the Pacific Northwest with groups such as Fat Chance!
 Opera Company, Bellevue Opera, Puget Sound Opera, Opera on Tap, Seattle Glee Clubs, Shoreline CC Opera Workshops and Musical Theater Productions of "West Side Story" and "The Music Man", as well as in numerous fundraisers, galas, community and church events.
 In May of 2015, Ken made his Southeast Asia debut as a guest soloist at Anda Central United Methodist Church in the Philippines.

-Ken currently sings professionally as a freelance vocalist in the greater Seattle-area and teaches private music lessons (voice and piano) at his home studio.
-He also serves as one of the worship leaders at his church in South Seattle as the lead vocalist and keyboard player.
+Ken currently sings professionally as a freelance vocalist in the greater Seattle-area.
+He also serves as the worship director at his church in South Seattle, where he is also a lead vocalist and keyboard player.

 Outside of music, Ken has an entrepreneurial spirit and enjoys business and has been in the sales and marketing industry since 2010 as a consultant, performance trainer/coach, speaker, and presenter.
 He is a huge proponent of personal development and is an avid reader of books pertaining to leadership, business, entrepreneurship, finance, sales, ethics, and theology.
 Ken enjoys spending time with friends and family, watching movies, art (drawing and painting), photography, and keeping up with all the latest trends in technology, namely the world of smartphones.